Nako village is India's best-kept secret!

 I took the room downstairs right next to the kitchen.

-That you can see on the map 🙂 Just follow the signs to the moon lake guesthouse to reach Nako lake so that you start walking westwards and at that point, you will be overlooking the village and see the lake as well.
+That you can see on the map, just follow the signs to the Moon Lake Guesthouse to reach Nako Lake so that you start walking westwards.
+At that point, you will be overlooking the village and see the lake as well.

 Besides the amazing Lovon Dhaba guesthouse, there are at least 3 more such food places.

-I don’t know how popular the others are, we found the diamond with the Lovon so we didn’t go to venture out anywhere else.
+I don't know how popular the others are; we found the diamond with the Lovon, so we didn't venture out anywhere else.

-They make amazing Potato Momos too (steamed dumplings)!
+They make wonderful potato Momos too (steamed dumplings)!

 Turns out that's the real deal!